jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-15-checkpoint.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 15.
+title: Part I. Section I. Chapter 15.
 "Of Cube Roots, and of Irrational Numbers resulting from them."
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section I. "Of the different Methods of calculating Simple Quantities."
+#### Part I. "Containing the Analysis of Determinate Quantities."
+Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 15.
 "Of Cube Roots, and of Irrational Numbers resulting from them."

 <span class="art">158</span> As we can, in the manner already explained, find
 the cube of a given number, so, when a number is proposed,